open-mmlab/mmaction2/tools/data/diving48/README.md

 }
 ```

-For basic dataset information, you can refer to the dataset [website](http://www.svcl.ucsd.edu/projects/resound/dataset.html).
+For basic dataset information, you can refer to the official dataset [website](http://www.svcl.ucsd.edu/projects/resound/dataset.html).
 Before we start, please make sure that the directory is located at `$MMACTION2/tools/data/diving48/`.

 ## Step 1.
 Prepare Annotations